CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/test-query/test-query-collection/test-level-equal/README.txt

 The collection is already registered as part of the server setup.
 Collection path:/FNL_SF_Archive/dice_project_1/sub1

-Search for the sub collection using the "EQUAL" comparator at level 2 (the project level).
+Search for the collection using the "EQUAL" comparator at level 1 (the project level).

 Should return the HTTP code 200